 Base Layer

-Runs must be configured with a base, which is an operating system configured to support RWX's functionality.
+Runs must be configured with a base, which is the container image to use for the RWX run, along with an optional configuration package to apply.

 Configuration

-Configure the base layer by specifying the base key with os and tag.
+Configure the base layer by specifying the base key with an image and config.

 base: